 Replace funny with horrible and let’s get started.
 So housing in the capital is a nightmare.
 I personally have moved 8 times in 5 years.
-Some were overpriced and waaaay outside the city center about a 40 min bike ride.
+Some places were overpriced and waaaay outside the city centre about a 40 min bike ride.
 After being here for so long I only know distances in bike riding minutes.
 Honestly, trying to find an affordable rental is enough to turn me off of this city although I love her to bits.

 If possible, the best way is to rent an entire apartment costing 1000- 1800 euros and share it with friends.
 Even if you don’t have friends, fake it until you can tolerate them, move in with them then let your true colours shine.